pulumi/docs/content/what-is/guide-to-automating-file-expiration-in-aws-s3.md

 ## Wrapping up

-This simple Pulumi program will ensure that any files uploaded to the documents/ folder in your S3 bucket will be automatically deleted after 30 days, helping you manage storage costs and keep your bucket tidy without manual intervention.
+This simple Pulumi program will ensure that any files uploaded to the documents/ folder in your S3 bucket will be automatically transitioned to Glacier after 90 days, helping you manage storage costs and keep your bucket tidy without manual intervention.

 ## Additional use cases for S3 automation with Pulumi